scrum-for-developers/worblehat-youtube/README.md

     start a MySQL docker container and expose port 3306 for you.
 Depending on your operating system you can access the data base via `localhost:3006` (Linux) or <DOCKER-HOST-IP>:3306 (MacOS + boot2docker).

+    Notice: To find out your DOCKER-HOST-IP execute `docker-machine env default`
 1. Configure worblehat to use the MySQL data base
   * Uncomment the data base connection configuration in `worblehat-web/src/main/resources/application.properties`